hotosm/osm-analytics-cruncher/README.md

 The `./docker.sh gen` command will run the above `app/run.sh` command in a docker environment.

+Note: there is curently a [known issue](https://github.com/GFDRR/osm-analytics-cruncher/issues/14) with hot project data generation (geojson + tileset) in docker environment.

 ## Data generation - Command breakdown

 There are multiple commands that generate different parts of the data: